Europe 1854: Outbreak of the Crimean War

 27–28 Mar 1854 Anglo-French entry into Crimean War▲

-In response to the Russian attack on the Ottoman port of Sinope and after the Russian Empire ignored an Anglo-French ultimatum, the French Empire formally declared war on Russia on 27 March 1854.
-The following day, the United Kingdom also declared war, bringing both nations into the Crimean War.
+In response to the Russian attack on the Ottoman port of Sinop in November 1853, British and French squadrons entered the Black Sea to protect Ottoman shipping and ports in January 1854.
+The French emperor Napoleon III then issued an ultimatum demanding that Russia withdraw from the Danubian Principalities and, when the Russians refused, formally declared war on Russia on 27 March 1854.
+The following day Britain also declared war, bringing both nations into the Crimean War.